imonlius/interactive-neurons/DEVELOPMENT.md

 node/link adding and deleting.
 Fixed memory management of flashlight modules in Nodes.

 2020-04-24: Implemented node adding configuration and activation function nodes.

+2020-04-28: Added more Node types to the editor.